mwenge/reddit-sentiment-analysis/README.md

 As you can see the visualisation is a real-time bubble visualization of comments happening on reddit.
 As reddits attract more comments they grow larger.
 The more positive their comments the brighter the bubble, the brightest being green.
 The more negative the comments in the reddit, the darker it gets the darkest possible color being purple.

 The visualization uses HTML, CSS, and Javascript.
-It doesn't use any Javascript frameworks such as jquery.
+It uses a javascript library called [packery](https://packery.metafizzy.co) to manage the placement and on-screen packing of the subreddits on the screen.
 The code consists entirely of [index.html](https://github.com/mwenge/reddit-sentiment-analysis/blob/master/index.html) and [visualization.js](https://github.com/mwenge/reddit-sentiment-analysis/blob/master/visualization.js).

 The way it works is pretty simple.
 When you load the page in your browser, it first reads in the comment file from 2011 that we created above and stores them in memory.
 It then start a timer that updates the display with the content of each comment in the dataset, one comment at a time, every 10 milliseconds.
 This creates the appearance of a 'real-time' view of comments happening in reddit.
 We use a clock, fed with the timestamps from the comments, to enhance the experience of observing a second-by-second view of comment activity on reddit.